 Even if these two assumptions were true, it’s quite a jump to say an organised living space leads to a successfull life.
 For the most part, that’s simply not true.
 You can be incredibly excited for a project, and so emersed in it that you completely forget about the external world.
 Only when you’re done you come to the realisation that your place is, well, a mess.
 Isn’t that a sign that your project was successful though?

-Finding Inspiration in the world’s tendency to disorder
+Finding inspiration in the world’s tendency to disorder

 There’s plenty of remarkable people who, regardless of the environment they’re put in, have clear goals and produce valuable work.
 Jackson Pollok, Francis Bacon and Albert Einstein are only a few of many.
 What these people have managed to do is deal with the entropy around them without the need to diminish it, or fight it.
 This is quite an exceptional skill to have, since there are indeed times you just can’t escape entropy, and your life must go with it.
-Consider for example, being stuck in traffic; there’s simply nothing you can do to escape the waste of time and interference that will cause.
+As an example, consider being stuck in traffic: there’s simply nothing you can do to escape the waste of time and interference that will cause.
 However, must that affect your general wellbeing?
 We fight disorder everyday, but there’s no reason to be averse to it.
 Whether that be an ocasional messy room, a loud library, a moment of sadness, or any other imbalances life invariably brings.

 Nature is disorder.
 Every season has its elements of mess and beauty; right now, in autumn, leaves are piling over the pavement, the air is stingy and days are getting shorter - but for that, you get a scenery of vibrant colors, golden streets, and rosy cheeks.
 Ultimately, life is a never ending entropic environment, but why should laws of nature negatively affect our wellbeing, when we can allow it to shape us in a positive manner.